Six reasons to apply to our Best Workplaces for Innovators

 Last year, when Fast Company launched Best Workplaces for Innovators to recognize companies that empower employees at all levels to improve processes, create new products, or invent whole new ways of doing business, we offered four reasons your company should apply.
-This year, to kick off our second year, we’re offering six!
+This time around, to kick off our second year, we’re offering six!

 1. Brand exposure Every company selected as a finalist will be featured in the September issue of the magazine and on fastcompany.com (more than 12 million monthly unique visitors and more than 40 million page views).